Empower Your Decision Making Through Careful and Thorough Due Diligence

 Senior Director

 Cody Shultz serves as a director of investigations and private client protection for Guidepost Solutions and is based in the D.C. office.
-Having served with the Central Intelligence Agency, he is now sought out as an expert on reputation and identity management for ultra-high net worth clients and family offices.
-He holds a Professional Certified Investigator certification through ASIS International and is a Certified Cryptocurrency Investigator.
+Having served with the Central Intelligence Agency, he is regularly called on to advise ultra-high net worth (UHNW) individuals and family offices as a strategic advisor for executive protection, security, privacy, and reputational decisions in response to public and private crises, particularly those that related to AI and deepfakes.

 InvestigationHotlines